What is Jotwell?

 Who is the Editor?

 Jotwell’s Editor-in-Chief is is Michael Froomkin, a professor at the University of Miami School of Law.
-But much of the most important work is done by the Section Editors, who are distinguished scholars and practitioners, and by the Student Editors, who are 3Ls at the University of Miami.
+But much of the most important work is done by the Section Editors, who are distinguished scholars and practitioners, and by the Student Editors, who are students at the University of Miami.
 The Section Editors and the Student Editors are listed on the main Jotwell page.
 A full list of each Section’s Contributing Editors appears in every Section.
 There is also a list of former student editors.